Health experts caution against ‘new normal’ strategies for COVID-19

 “We can help people gain a sense of control of their health,” Ma said.

 “Though we all hope the pandemic is waning, variants keep appearing and vaccinations wane as well.
-Thus, we need to plan now for better responses to a possible next surge as well as future pandemics,” said Sallis, professor at UCSD’s Herbert Wertheim School of Public Health and Longevity Science.
+Thus, we need to plan now for better responses to a possible next surge as well as future pandemics,” said Sallis, professor at the Herbert Wertheim School of Public Health and Human Longevity Science at UC San Diego.

 Ma and Sallis’ Journal of General Internal Medicine article is titled “A National Strategy for COVID Response and Pandemic Preparedness Must Address Noncommunicable Chronic Diseases.”